tanzeeleduwork/Tanzeel-Public/Webapps/EDU-CRM/README.md

-Here is the link to CRM webpage https://tubular-caramel-dcb454.netlify.app/
+Here is the link to CRM webpage ( Open on PC ) https://tubular-caramel-dcb454.netlify.app/